dtnghia47/interactive-graph/README.md

 - Side Drawer ✅
 - Node and Edge Style ✅
-- Responsiveness 👨‍💻(in progress)
+- Responsive 👨‍💻(in progress)

 #### 3.6 Error Handling

-- Show error message for invalid data 👨‍💻(in progress)
+- Show error message for invalid data ✅

 ### 4. Non-Functional Requirements

 #### 4.1 Performance

-I have 2 solution for this
+I have 4 solutions for this

-- zooom to support show overview and detail
+- zooom to support show overview and detail.
+It's so hard if we see all node on a screen
-- lazy load node 👨‍💻(in progress)
+- lazy load node ✅
+  - the data should come from API. so We should add a pagination for this.
+  - I will mock a object to fake the function to show more nodes
-- expand the node the see the next one when we press on it 👨‍💻(in progress)
+- expand the node the see the next one when we press on it 🗒️ (We can consider this one.
+It's depend on the output)
+- filter function 🗒️ (We can show a group with the filter).

 #### 4.2 Maintainability